HarperJones/wp-couverts/README.txt

  * This release now includes all major parts of the Couverts API, except handling of larger groups.
 So you should be able to use this Plugin for "normal" group sizes now.

+= 1.0.1 =

+  * Fixed an issue when no times are available